 So, having one less thing to worry about should readily be embraced.

-Without nesting boxes, your hens will lay anywhere they deem fit.
+Without an ideal number of nesting boxes, chickens will lay anywhere they deem fit.
 This means you’re sometimes going to have a hard time finding eggs.

 If you’re extensively into egg production, any lack of orderliness might cost you big time in sales.